Intelligent-Robot-Course/Homework/hw2/readme.md

 - (a) How to generate uniform, perpendicular, attractive, repulse, tangential forces for a robot and obstacles with known positions?
 Provide related mathematical formulas.

-- (c) Please simulate the motions of a robot with the given force fields from the following figure.
+- (b) Please simulate the motions of a robot with the given force fields from the following figure.

 <div align=center> <img src=image/f2.bmp width=50%/> </div>

-Provide codes and plots of simulation results as shown below.
-You can follow the instruction to complete this question.
+Provide codes and plots of simulation results.
+You can follow the [instruction](#jump_q2) to complete the file *potential_fields.py* and run *question2_run.py* in source folder to generate the gif as shown below:

 | Uniform | Perpendicular | Attractive |
 | :----:  | :----:        | :----:     |